 The Campbell University Business Office verifies all classes have been updated accordingly and reassesses student tuition and fee charges.
-CUSOM MSBS students' tuition refunds are issued for a University Withdrawal ("W" status).
+CUSOM MSBS students' tuition refunds are issued for a University Withdrawal ("W" status) in accordance with the schedule/table set forth below.
 To be eligible for a University Withdrawal tuition refund, the student must withdraw from CUSOM MSBS and all classes are subsequently assigned a "W" status.
 Withdrawal tuition refunds will be based on the effective date of status change and calculated in accordance with the schedule as follows: